James Outman Player Props: Dodgers vs. Yankees

-On Friday, James Outman (hitting .074 in his past 10 games) and the Los Angeles Dodgers play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 10:10 PM ET.
+James Outman -- with a slugging percentage of .074 in his past 10 games, including no homers) -- will be in action for the Los Angeles Dodgers versus the New York Yankees, with Gerrit Cole on the mound, on June 3 at 7:15 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Nationals.
+In his last appearance, he went 1-for-4 with an RBI against the Yankees.

 James Outman Game Info & Props vs. the Yankees